-Challenge Cancer: 2020 is our visionary initiative to cut cancer rates in Maine by 2020.
-Our goal of a future for a Maine less burdened by cancer requires active participation from people and communities across the state.
+Challenge Cancer 2020 is our visionary initiative to cut cancer rates in Maine by 2020.
+Our goal for a Maine less burdened by cancer requires active participation from people and communities across the state.
 Our success depends on inviting key stakeholders to the table to share strategy, tactics, and experience.

 Two years ago, in the middle of a coastal Maine summer, Stephanie Ferrie was training for a triathlon.
 An avid runner, she chalked up the slight changes in her body, including unusual discharge, as merely hormonal.
 Summer turned to fall and her symptoms persisted.
 As the whispers of her body grew louder, she finally made an appointment with her OB-GYN.
 A mother of four, Stephanie never had an abnormal pap smear or tested positive for HPV.
 “My doctor put the speculum in and saw a mass on my cervix, 3 centimeters, right there,” said Stephanie.

 The biopsy revealed cervical cancer caused by HPV.
 Fortunately, the resulting PET scan showed the tumor was only in her cervix.
 The choice now turned to the course of treatment.
 Guided by a close friend who faced similar choices many years ago, Stephanie made the decision for a radical hysterectomy (removal of the uterus and cervix).
 The final pathology showed early metastasis to a lymph node in her groin, which resulted in an additional five low-dose chemotherapy sessions and 28 rounds of radiation. “[My friend] made me feel so good about it that I wasn’t even scared.
 Plus, my cervix was a pain with four kids anyway!” she joked.